Current Ongoing Projects:

 ( KH ) Kunsthalle

-Proposal for the furnishing of the reception area of the Kunsthalle Wien, invited competition
+Furnishing of the reception area of KH Wien, invited competion

 L: Kunsthalle MuseumsQuartier, Kunsthalle Karlsplatz, Wien, AT